marionauta/fountains-ios/README.md

 # Fountains iOS

-iOS app to search for drinking fountains nearby.
+iOS app to search for drinking fountains and public restrooms nearby.

-## KMM
+## KMP

-This project relies on a library written in [Kotlin Multiplatform Mobile][kmm].
+This project relies on a library written in [Kotlin Multiplatform][kmp].
 You need to have the [android project][android] in your local machine, with the following folder structure: